 but are absolutely free of charge to private landowners who participate in the 26-year commitment to protect their land from the impacts of climate change and development.

 A diverse mix of native saplings complete with planting services

 In exchange for these services, landowners donate the Carbon+ Credits to TreeFolks, which are then traded to public and private entities interested in offsetting their carbon emissions.

 Frequently Asked Questions

 Do I have to allow Carbon+ Credits to be generated from my land in order to participate?

 Yes, this program is currently dependent on this criteria as the sale of the credits is used to support current and future programming.

-To receive reforestation services, the applicant must own land that is within the 6-county region of Travis, Bastrop, Hays, Williamson, Caldwell, and Burnet, and have a portion of FEMA’s 100yr floodplain in it.
+To receive reforestation services, the applicant must own land that is within the 7-county region of Travis, Bastrop, Hays, Williamson, Caldwell, Burnet, and Blanco and have a portion of FEMA’s 100yr floodplain in it.
 CTFRP qualified land cannot already be fully forested, as we cannot plant under existing canopy cover.

 The program is valued at $5,000 per acre or $7 per tree but is completely free of charge for participating landowners.